samindaa/deep-reinforcement-learning/Report.md

 	Estimated Total Size (MB): 0.03
 	----------------------------------------------------------------

-### Learning Setup
+### Training Setup

-The training has been done on GCP.
-I have used some of the credit available to me from Computer Vision Nanodegree to setup a CUDA based GCP instance and trained the agent.
+The training has been done on the GCP.
+I have used some credits available for me from Computer Vision Nanodegree to setup a CUDA based GCP instance, and trained the agent.
 The instance has been initiated with:

 	gcloud compute instances create $INSTANCE_NAME \
 	        --zone=$ZONE \